turingschool/career-development-curriculum-site/mixed_groups/mixed_week2_prompts.md

 ---
 layout: page
 title: Mix It Up Week 2
-subheading: Meeting You Right Now: Balancing PD and the Job Search during Turing
+subheading: Balancing PD and the Job Search during Turing
 ---

 ## Structuring the Conversation